rodrigoelp/little-stories/Unlikely adventures/34-Chapter-34.md

 *"How come the flames aren't burning me?"* - asked Amir.

-**Huh?** - said the Tiger as Amir broke his concentration - **Flames do not burn da children of da lite...
+**Huh?** - said the Tiger as his primary focus was deviated by Amir's question - **You should know dat; flames do not burn da children of da lite...
 Where was I?
 Oh yeh, dis way...**

 Amir had noticed the raging flames acquired a degree of tranquility when he Tiger replied one of his questions.
-Amir couldn't figure out if he was holding the Tiger's hand - *Was I holding with my right or with my left?* - The bright orange light changed slowly to deep reds.
+He couldn't figure out if he was holding the Tiger's hand, grabbing to his garments or being tossed through the air - *Was I holding him with my right hand or was it my left?* - The bright orange light changed slowly to deep reds.

 *"Yellow and red goes really well together, huh?"* - asked Amir.